The Many Adventures of Winnie the Pooh: Home media

-The Many Adventures of Winnie the Pooh was first released on VHS, Betamax, CED videorecord, and laserdisc in the early 1980s.
+The Many Adventures of Winnie the Pooh was first released on VHS, Betamax, CED videorecord, and laserdisc on August 15, 1981.
 In 1996, it was re-released on VHS as part of the Walt Disney Masterpiece Collection series and included video footage of the making which was shown before the movie starts (as did the first UK VHS release in 1997).
-It was released on DVD for the first time in 2002 as a 25th Anniversary Edition, with digitally restored picture and sound.
+It was released on DVD for the first time on May 7, 2002 as a THX certified 25th Anniversary Edition, with digitally restored picture and sound.
 The individual shorts had also been released on their own on VHS in the 1990s.

 The 25th-anniversary edition DVD includes, among other bonus features: "The Many Adventures of Winnie the Pooh: The Story Behind the Masterpiece", which documents the history of the books and their initial film adaptations; the short Winnie the Pooh and a Day for Eeyore (1983); and interviews with animators Ollie Johnston, Frank Thomas, and Burny Mattinson, as well as the Sherman Brothers, Paul Winchell, and others.
 Digital Media FX reviewer Shannon Muir stated that the audio and video quality of the film on this DVD was very high.

 The "Friendship Edition" DVD was released on June 19, 2007.
 All of the special features from the previous "25th Anniversary Edition" DVD were recycled, with the only new addition being an episode of Playhouse Disney's computer-animated series My Friends Tigger & Pooh.
 The DVD re-release coincides with the 30th anniversary of the release of the film.

 The Blu-ray version was released for the first time along with the third DVD release on August 27, 2013.
 The bonus features included a Mini Adventures of Winnie the Pooh segment, "Geniuses" and the only bonus feature that was kept from the previous DVD releases was the "Winnie the Pooh" theme song music video performed by Carly Simon.